 The guiding principles of Climate Alliance – fair, nature-based, local, resource-saving and diverse – form the basic criteria for the evaluation of all submissions.
 In addition, we also base our evaluation of the projects on the following questions:

-- How long-term is the project intended to be?
-Is an impact conceivable or even planned beyond the end of the project?
+- How future-oriented is the project?
+Is an impact beyond the end of the project conceivable or even planned?

 - How are citizens involved in the project?

 - Does the project have the power to inspire and motivate other actors to follow suit?

 - How has the project's media and public resonance been?

 - How creative is the project's approach?
 Has the project pushed the envelope in any respects?

 A municipality's population and the potential reach will be taken into account in the evaluation of each project.

 15 Climate Stars will be awarded to the most successful projects coming from Climate Alliance members across Europe.
 The number of Climate Alliance municipalities in each country will be hereby taken into account.